karthikmswamy/Introduction_to_ML_with_TF2/README.md

-# Introduction_to_ML_with_TF2
+# Introduction to ML with TensorFlow 2.0

-A repo that gives a hands-on introduction to machine learning using TensorFlow 2.0
+This repo gives a hands-on introduction to machine learning using TensorFlow 2.0